Summerland (2020 film)

 Summerland is a 2020 British drama film written and directed by Jessica Swale, starring Gemma Arterton, Gugu Mbatha-Raw, Lucas Bond, Dixie Egerickx, Siân Phillips, Penelope Wilton and Tom Courtenay.

-Arterton plays as a reclusive writer who is forced to take in a young boy entrusted to her care during the Battle of Britain in 1940, and later, during the early days of the London Blitz.
+Arterton plays a reclusive writer forced to take in a young boy entrusted to her care during the Battle of Britain in 1940, and, later, during the early days of the London Blitz.
 It was released in the United Kingdom on 31 July 2020 by Lionsgate.

 Plot

 In 1940 Alice Lamb, who is working on her typewriter, lives in a cottage by the seaside in Kent.
 She has lived in the village since before the start of WWII, during which time she tolerated the harassment by local children who thought she was a witch because she was a loner.

 As part of the war effort, the brusque and reclusive writer is entrusted with the care of a young boy, Frank, who has been evacuated from London where it is unsafe.
 Alice had not volunteered to be a host and does not want to care for him as she fears it will interfere with her work researching mythology and folklore, but reluctantly agrees to let him stay believing that he has nowhere else to go and she will be able to be rid of him in a week.

 As she begins to accept Frank's presence, she recalls her relationship with Vera, a fellow student at university who wanted to be a novelist and with whom she fell in love.
-Vera breaks Alice's heart when she decides to end their relationship not because it was considered taboo, but because she has a strong desire to be a mother and it would not be possible with Alice.
+Vera breaks Alice's heart when she decides to end their relationship not because their lesbianism was considered taboo, but because she has a strong desire to be a mother and it would not be possible with Alice.

 Alice and Frank start to bond after he takes an interest in her scholarly work and she explains Fata Morgana mirages to him.
 She tells him about The Summerland, the pagan idea of the afterlife that existed all around them.
 However, at the end of their week together she is still willing to let him be transferred to another home.
 Alice changes her mind and decides to keep Frank with her after learning that moving him to a new family will require his moving to another village and school.